Texas Execution Information Center

 Neville admitted killing Robinson and told police where to find her body.
 He said that one day when he and Hall were drunk, he told Hall that he "would just like to [go] out and kill somebody."
 They initially discussed killing a black person, but then changed their minds and agreed that Amy Robinson, being small and mentally challenged, was an easier target.
 Robinson was also part Native American.

-After his arrest, Robinson told reporters that he and Hall wanted to become serial killers of racial minorities.
+After his arrest, Neville told reporters that he and Hall wanted to become serial killers of racial minorities.
 "We had a bet going to see who could shoot and kill the most people between the two of us," he said.
 "No matter if it was blacks or Mexicans - anybody as long as they weren't our color."